• Skip to primary navigation

 Home » Recipes » Salad

-Easy vegan Black Eyed Pea Salad with crisp, fresh veggies and a tangy garlic-vinegar dressing.
-Great made ahead of time to enjoy as a side dish, salad, or chip dip!
-(Gluten-free & oil-free.)
+An easy vegan Black Eyed Pea Salad recipe with a bright, tangy dressing!
+Made with crisp veggies, fresh herbs, and hearty protein-rich beans.
+Plus it's great made ahead of time to enjoy as a side dish, light lunch, or even chip dip!
+(Vegan, gluten-free, oil-free.)

-Vegan oil-free black-eyed pea salad in a white bowl with spoon
+Black eyed pea salad in a white bowl with serving spoon

-Serve it as a side dish, salad, or grab your favorite chips and enjoy it as a dip.
-(It is great served next to fresh guacamole!)
+Serve it as a side dish, light lunch, or grab your favorite chips and enjoy it as a dip.
+(It's great served next to creamy guacamole!)

 Ingredients for Black-Eyed Pea Salad